replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

   </tr>
   <tr>
     <td><code>regex</code></td>
-    <td>(Optional) This field allows applying a regex to lines following a line that matches a filter.
-Regex uses the <code>selector</code> subfield to identify a line to filter, and then the redactor is run on the next line.
+    <td>(Optional) Allows a regular expression to be applied for removal and redaction on lines that immediately follow a line that matches a filter.
+The <code>selector</code> field is used to identify lines, and the <code>regex</code> field specifies a regular expression that runs on the line after any line identified by <code>selector</code>.
 If <code>selector</code> is empty, the redactor runs on every line.
-This can be useful for removing values from prettyprinted JSON or removing secrets from an S3 endpoint, among other things. <br></br><br></br>Matches to entries in regex are removed or redacted, depending on how the regex is constructed.
-Any portion of a match not contained within a capturing group is removed entirely.
-The contents of capturing groups tagged mask are masked with the string <code>***HIDDEN***</code>.</td>
+Using a <code>selector</code> is useful for removing values from pretty-printed JSON, where the value to be redacted is pretty-printed on the line beneath another value.<br></br><br></br>Matches to the regex are removed or redacted, depending on the construction of the regex.
+Any portion of a match not contained within a capturing group will be removed entirely.
+The contents of capturing groups tagged <code>mask</code> will be masked with <code>***HIDDEN***</code>.
+Capturing groups tagged <code>drop</code> will be dropped.</td>
   </tr>
   <tr>
     <td><code>values</code></td>
-    <td>(Optional) This field specifies which entries to replace with the string <code>***HIDDEN***</code>.</td>
+    <td>(Optional) Specifies values to replace with the string <code>***HIDDEN***</code>.</td>
   </tr>
   <tr>
     <td><code>yamlPath</code></td>
-    <td>(Optional) This field specifies which items within YAML documents are redacted.
-Input is a <code>.</code> -delimited path to the items to be redacted.
-If an item in the path is the literal string <code>*</code>, the redactor is applied to all options at that level. <br></br><br></br>Files that fail to parse as YAML or that do not contain any matches are not be modified by this redactor.
+    <td>(Optional) Specifies a <code>.</code>-delimited path to the items to be redacted from a YAML document.
+If an item in the path is the literal string <code>*</code>, the redactor is applied to all options at that level.<br></br><br></br>Files that fail to parse as YAML or that do not contain any matches are not be modified.
 Files that do contain matches are re-rendered, which removes comments and custom formatting.
 Multi-document YAML is not fully supported.
 Only the first document is checked for matches, and if a match is found, later documents are discarded entirely.</td>
   </tr>
 </table>